dylandjian/dylandjian.github.io/src/pages/world-models/index.md

 $E_{q_\phi(z|x)}[\log p_θ(x|z)] - βD_{KL}(q_{\phi}(z|x)\ ||\ p(z))$

 The left term is the marginal likelihood which measures how close the predicted frame was from the original frame, and the right term in the Kullback–Leibler divergence (or relative entropy) which is a measure of how the predicted frame diverges from the original frame when considered as a probability distribution, under the assumption that $p(z)$ and $q_{\phi}(z|x)$ are parametrised as Gaussians distributions.
-I chose a β value of 4 in most of my experiments to enforce a better latent representation, despite the potential quality loss on the overall reconstructed image.
 I also normalized each component of the loss by the number of example in the batch to get a more representative value.

 <center>. . .</center>